 There is nothing as nagging as having a creditor at your neck.
 We experience this with payday loan lenders as well as cash advance firms.
 Every email, however friendly is a reminder of what you owe.
 If you have extra cash and think that it is not a good idea to keep it around, you could offset your outstanding online installment loan and focus on the secured loan such as mortgage and car loan.
 You will sleep easier for it.

 If you thought that defaulting an installment loan would not ding your credit score, think again.
 Online lenders can be a bit vindictive, especially when you default and all their collection efforts fail.
-They report you to the three major credit bureaus, Equifax, Experian, and TransUnion, which could lead to a negative rating on your credit score.
+They report you to the various different credit report companies.
+Falling behind on payments could lead to a negative rating on your credit score.
+On the other side, making on time payments can increase your report.
+This applies to paying your payday advances and bank loans as well.
 A credit score of less than 600 is detrimental for you especially if you plan to take out a mortgage or car loan.

 With one less loan to pay off, you will have more disposable income.
 You can travel, shop more, or even try out that new restaurant in town.
 You will have more financial freedom knowing that your money is not committed to a loan.